-Personal Protective Equipment or PPE is a catch-all term that refers to a range of equipment designed to protect the user against health or safety risks at work.
-Examples of such equipment include eye protection, safety helmets, gloves, safety footwear or high-visibility clothing.
+PPE is a catch-all term that refers to a range of equipment designed to protect the user against health and safety risks at work.
+Examples include eye protection, safety helmets, gloves, safety footwear and high-visibility clothing.

 What laws apply when it comes to PPE?

 The Personal Protective Equipment Regulations 2002 and the Personal Protective Equipment at Work Regulations 1992 (as amended) detail the main requirements.
-Separate regulations cover hazardous substances such as asbestos and also radiation and noise.
+Separate regulations cover hazardous substances (like asbestos), radiation and noise.

 How does PPE fit with broader safety measures?

-In determining what PPE measures are appropriate an employer should carry out an audit to determine which members of staff are exposed to what kinds of risk.
-In carrying out such an audit you should seek to understand how long members of staff are likely to be exposed to particular dangers and in what quantities – a small amount of corrosive liquid arguably requiring a different approach to a huge container, for example.
+To determine what PPE measures are appropriate, you should conduct an audit to decide which staff members are exposed to what kinds of risk.
+You should also consider how long they are likely to be exposed to particular dangers and in what quantities.
+For example, working with or around a large container of corrosive liquid may need a different safety approach than working with a much smaller amount.

 What should I bear in mind when selecting PPE?

-The 2002 regulations stipulate that products should carry the CE marking so ensure that the equipment you select meets this requirement.
-You should also take care to ensure that multiple items can be used together without compromising their levels of protections (safety goggles and other kinds of protective headgear, for example, may not work well together).
+The 2002 regulations stipulate that your PPE products should carry conformity marking, so ensure that the equipment you select meets this requirement.
+You should also ensure that items can be used together without compromising their protection levels.
+For example, safety goggles and other kinds of protective headgear may not work well together.
 It is also important to provide equipment in a variety of sizes and fits where appropriate.

 What kinds of PPE should I consider?

-With appropriate PPE chosen you need to consider how to ensure it is properly cared for and stored.
-Think too about how you will maintain the equipment (stockpiling replacement parts or kit, for example) and codify who will be responsible and how you expect this to be carried out.
+With appropriate PPE chosen, you then need to ensure it is correctly cared for and stored.
+Think about how you will maintain the equipment (stockpiling replacement parts or kits, for example) and codify who will be responsible and how you expect them to carry out those tasks.
 Employees should also understand how to report faults, destruction or loss of equipment.